marcusfgardiner/tic_tac_toe/README.md

 During your interview, you will pair on adding support for a computer player to your game.
 You can start with random moves and make the AI smarter if you have time.

+## How to run the application:
+- Node must be installed to run the program, along with package 'prompt-sync'
+- To install prompt-sync: in terminal, use 'npm install "prompt-sync" --save'
+- To run program: in terminal use 'node ticTacToe.js'

 ## My reflections on completing Tic Tac Toe

 Although I appreciate what the Recurse Center is testing in the pair coding interview is pair coding, I have used the exercise to also work on 5 learning areas of particular interest for me: